 Why it's a problem: The push tempo is the whole exercise.
 Fast and light creates no tension, no stimulus, no training effect.
 You're just moving air.

 The fix: Slow the arms down.
 Imagine pushing through water.
 Or imagine pushing a heavy box across a table.
-Whatever mental image creates the resistance — use it.
+Use whatever mental image creates the resistance.

 Holding the Breath